pygame-community/pygame-ce/docs/reST/ref/sprite.rst

 Lastly, this module contains several collision functions.
 These help find sprites inside multiple groups that have intersecting bounding rectangles.
-To find the collisions, the Sprites are required to have a ``Surface.rect`` attribute assigned.
+To find the collisions, the Sprites are required to have a ``Sprite.rect`` attribute assigned.

 The groups are designed for high efficiency in removing and adding Sprites to